This blog post is brought to you by Workpuls.

-I thought I’d drop in and give you my take on where we are with social media.
-It hasn’t gone away, it hasn’t died out, it has a place, and it’s here to stay, but let’s talk about how to use it in 2018.
+Social media hasn’t gone away, it hasn’t died out, it has a place, and it’s here to stay, so let’s talk about how to use it in 2021.

-It’s kind of funny, but some of the questions that I got when social media was brand new I’m still getting today:
+Some of the questions that I received when social media was brand new I still get today:

 - How do I find time to do it?